 At the secondary level, EAL programs are also available at Aden Bowman, Bedford Road, Centennial Collegiate, Evan Hardy, Marion Graham, Mount Royal, Nutana Collegiate, Tommy Douglas, and Walter Murray.

-The University of Saskatchewan offers part-time ESL classes to improve your English, and develop your speaking and listening, reading, or writing and grammar skills for work, daily life, or university study.
+The University of Saskatchewan offers ESL classes to improve your English, and develop your speaking and listening, reading, or writing and grammar skills for work, daily life, or university study.
 These classes are a great way to continue your English studies or prepare for your CanTEST or TOEFL exams.

 The Government of Canada offers some tax information for Newcomers to Canada.